ocsf/examples/encodings/json/README.md

 Note that the bundle itself _is not_ an OCSF event.
-In cases where bundles and events may both be present, distinguishing between bundles and OCSF events can be done either by inspecting the object and noting the presence of lack of a `class_uid`, or by making use of out-of-band metadata.
+In cases where bundles and events may both be present, distinguishing between bundles and OCSF events can be done either by inspecting the object and noting the presence or lack of a `class_uid`, or by making use of out-of-band metadata.

 The rationale for using an array is that it is a simple JSON data type